Dear Father Hood: what should dads talk about at baby classes?

 THOU SHALT KOWTOW TO YOUR WIFE ON ALL DECISIONS REGARDING THE ABOVE TOPICS

 If a dad makes a suggestion in a baby class and he doesn’t use the precursor ‘my wife thinks’ or ‘my wife says’ does he ever really speak at all?
 Spoiler alert: the answer is no.

-Got all this ?
+Got all this?
 Good.
-Now go out there and get yourself through the next whole ten weeks of baby classes without becoming the title of the mummies’ latest Whatsapp group or getting your partner and child de-invited to Jack’s 1st Birthday Party.
+Now go out there, follow my commandments and get yourself through the next whole ten weeks of baby classes without becoming the title of the mummies’ latest WhatsApp group or getting your child de-invited to Jack’s 1st Birthday Party.